guidance-ai/guidance/README.md

 > 19, 18, 17, 16, 15, 14, 13, 12, 11, 10, 9, 8,

 ### Context-free grammars
-`guidance` exposes a variety of operators that make it easy to define CFGs to constrain generation.
+We expose a variety of operators that make it easy to define CFGs, which in turn can be used to constrain generation.
 For example, we can use the `select` operator (it accepts CFGs as options), `zero_or_more` and `one_or_more` to define a grammar for mathematical expressions:
 ```python
 import guidance
 from guidance import one_or_more, select, zero_or_more